zuntes/delicar/README.md

 ## Overview

-This repository contains the code for running the Viettel Post's Delicar Robot in ROS2.
+This repository contains the code for running the Delicar Robot in ROS2.

 ## Dependencies
 The following dependencies are required to run the Delicar: